Cinnamon Roasted Butternut Squash

 2 image collage to show the butternut squash before and after seasoning

-Tips for roasting butternut squash
+Tips for making the best cinnamon butternut squash

 1. Save on prep time.
 A lot of stores now carry pre-cut butternut squash cubes, so you can skip prepping the squash and just toss them straight in the seasonings to save on time.